 If you are deciding to purchase an existing food premises, there are a number of steps involved before a food premises registration can be transferred into a new proprietor’s name.

 Before purchasing an existing food business, ensure that the business currently has a Food Act 1984 registration with Council’s Environmental Health Unit.
-If the business does not have a current Food Act registration then you will be required to apply for a new business registration.
+If the business does not have a current Food Act registration then you must submit an Application to Register a Food Premises.

 As a mobile/temporary business you must register with Streatrader and apply to the CIty of Ballarat for permission to sell food offsite.

 Streatrader guides you through the process until you’re ready to lodge your application.

 The Food Act 1984 requires the City of Ballarat to obtain and test food samples to determine if the food produced in the municipality is safe and suitable for human consumption.
 Visit Health Victoria - Food Sampling for more details.
 In addition, the City of Ballarat regularly takes part in regional and state-wide food sampling surveys coordinated by the Department of Health.

 Applying for a Food Act Registration

 The layout of all fixtures, fittings and equipment; and

 Provide a description of materials to be used for surface finishes including walls, floors and bench tops

 Indicate locations of waste disposal area, bin wash area, storage areas and toilets.